 TSTI Building and Schools COVID-19 Policies and Procedures

-The staff, clergy, and lay leadership of TSTI are doing everything possible to keep our community safe given the ever-evolving COVID-19 pandemic.
-We are doing our best to keep our policies equitable and consistent, but will make changes as dictated by our COVID Advisory Panel as needed to ensure the community’s health and safety with the goal of keeping our schools and facilities open with strict protocols.
-All COVID-19 protocols for our building and schools will be reviewed weekly and updated as needed.
+The staff, clergy, and lay leadership of TSTI are doing everything possible to keep our community safe given the ever-evolving Covid-19 pandemic.
+We are doing our best to keep our policies equitable and consistent, but will make changes as dictated by our Covid Advisory Panel and as needed to ensure the community’s health and safety.
+The goal is to open or keep open our schools and facilities with strict protocols.
+These protocols for our building and schools will be reviewed weekly and updated as needed.

 This will allow us to:

-- Continue to move forward with in-person classes in our Iris Family Preschool and SOMSD Preschool classes.
-(For specific policies of the Iris Family Preschool and SOMSD Preschool, link to policy below)
+- Move forward with in-person classes in our Iris Family Preschool and SOMSD Preschool classes (when allowed by the South Orange-Maplewood School District).
+(For specific preschool policies, link to policy below.)

-- Hold Shabbat and other services, inside our sanctuary and chapel.
+- Hold Shabbat and other religious services inside our chapel and sanctuary, with capacity limits.

 - Allow staff to work in the building as needed.